 We need to align the layers in order to avoid ‘ghosting’ or other unwanted artifacts.
 This is done by selecting both layers and going to Edit -> Auto-Align Layers… Select the Auto option and click OK.

 It’s essential that you follow this step.
 There might have been some movement between the exposures, even if the camera was mounted on a tripod.

 Step 3-4: Create a Layer Mask and a Luminosity Mask

 The next step is to create a white Layer Mask on the top layer.
 Do this by selecting the layer and clicking the Add Layer Mask icon below the Layers Panel.

 Make sure to familiarize yourself with what a Layer Mask is if you haven’t used one before.
 Simply put, a white layer mask keeps all of the layer visible but painting on it with a black brush reveals the layer beneath.

 Now that we’ve created the Layer Mask, it’s time to create the Luminosity Mask.
 I use the Raya Pro plug-in to easily preview and select them.
-You can also manually create all the Brights Luminosity Masks and select the one that best fits for this scenario.
+You can also manually create all the Brights Luminosity Masks and select the one that best fits.
 For this image, I’m going to use Brights 3.

 Recommended Reading: How to Create Luminosity Masks in Photoshop

-The B&W image above represents the Brights 3 Luminosity Mask.
-Only the white areas will be affected of any adjustment I apply.
+The monochrome image above represents the Brights 3 Luminosity Mask.
+Only the white areas will be affected by any adjustment I apply.
 You can see that the white areas match perfectly with the overexposed parts of the image.